Japan in a Week

 Day 3

 TokyoToday is yours to do Tokyo your way.
 Anime fan?
 Check out Akihabara, the ultimate anime & gaming district.
 Looking for something uniquely Japanese?
-Go on a date with a giant plush toy at the Moomin cafe, eat a kawaii lunch (like a curry shaped like a pink teddy bear), or check out Ueno Park for the museums, monuments and 1000 cherry blossom trees.
-It's our last evening in Tokyo, so it's also the perfect time to check out some of the traditional bars at the Izakaya Alleys for a sip of sake, a sour cocktail or a Japanese whisky.Accommodation: Daiichi Ryogoku Hotel (or similar)
+Go on a date with a giant plush toy at the Moomin cafe, eat a kawaii lunch (like a curry shaped like a pink teddy bear), or check out Ueno Park for the museums and monuments.
+It's our last evening in Tokyo, so it's also the perfect time to check out some of the traditional bars at the Izakaya Alleys for a sip of sake or head to a cafe where you're served by robots!
+(In true Japanese fashion).Accommodation: Daiichi Ryogoku Hotel (or similar)

 -